redhat-gpte-devopsautomation/ola/README.md

 --------------------

 1. Open a command prompt and navigate to the root directory of this microservice.
-2. Type this command to build archive:
+2. Type this command to build and execute the microservice:

-        mvn clean package
+        mvn clean compile spring-boot:run

-3. This will create `target/ola.jar`
-4. Execute it:

-		java -jar target/ola.jar

 Access the application
 ----------------------

-The application will be running at the following URL: <http://localhost:8080/ola>
+The application will be running at the following URL: <http://localhost:8080/api/ola>